Terms & Conditions of Sale

 24 Limitation of Liability

-24.1 The Purchaser acknowledges that Mackay Boats’ liability under this agreement (whether in contract, tort or otherwise) is limited, to the fullest extent permitted by law (including in terms of section 5 of the Contractual Remedies Act 1979), to the amount of the Purchase Price.
+24.1 The Purchaser acknowledges that Mackay Boats’ liability under this agreement (whether in contract, tort or otherwise) is limited, to the fullest extent permitted by law (including in terms of section 34 of the Contract and Commercial Law Act 2017), to the amount of the Purchase Price.

 24.2 To the fullest extent permitted by law, Mackay Boats is not liable for: